UCL/research-computing-with-cpp/01cpp/sec01Research.md

     * Book: [Mythical Man Month](http://www.amazon.co.uk/Mythical-Man-month-Essays-Software-Engineering/dp/0201835959/ref=sr_1_1?ie=UTF8&qid=1452507457&sr=8-1&keywords=mythical+man+month)
     * People: https://www.cs.utexas.edu/users/EWD/
 * Wide gap between theory and practice
-* Expensive even when you know the end product - and we don't.
+* Expensive even when you know what the end product is

 ### C++ Disadvantages

-* Compiled language.
+* Compiled language
-* Perceived as difficult, error prone, wordy.
+* Perceived as difficult, error prone, wordy
 * Result: It's more trouble than its worth?

 ### C++ Advantages

-* Fast, code compiled to machine code.
+* Fast, code compiled to machine code
 * Nice integration with CUDA, OpenACC, OpenCL, OpenMP, OpenMPI
 * Stable, evolving standard
 * Lots of libraries, Boost, Qt, VTK, ITK etc.
-* Result: Good reasons to use it, or you may *have* to use it.
+* Result: Good reasons to use it, or you may *have* to use it

 ### Classroom Discussion